 Ever Heard of Pineberries or White Strawberries?

-Pineberries or white strawberries are a curious and exotic fruit that was in danger of extinction before it was rescued by a group of Dutch farmers.
+Pineberries, or white strawberries, are a curious and exotic fruit.
+White strawberries were in danger of extinction until a group of Dutch farmers stepped in.

-In 2003, this odd strawberry variety had nearly disappeared, but timely action taken by these farmers managed to keep it alive to today, when it’s well out of the danger zone.
+In 2003, this odd strawberry variety had nearly disappeared.
+However, timely action taken by these farmers managed to keep it growing.
+Today, white strawberries are no longer in danger of extinction.

-In today’s markets there are plenty of exotic fruits that are “rare,” being either difficult to cultivate or only producing fruit once or twice a year.
-This is the case of the pineberry, where it’s not even found in many parts of the world, or exists in such limited quantities that most people don’t even know it exists.
+In today’s markets, there are plenty of “rare” exotic fruits that are either difficult to cultivate or only produce fruit once or twice a year.
+This is what happens with the pineberry.
+Not only is it not even found in many parts of the world but it also exists in very limited quantities.
+As a result, most people don’t even know it exists.

-It is said to have originated in Chile, but in the 1700s was exported to France, from which it spread to many other parts of the world.
+It is said to have originated in Chile but in the 1700s was exported to France.
+From Europe, it spread to many other parts of the world.

-This little fruit is the result of crossing two different species of strawberries (Fragaria virginiana and Fragaria chiloensis), both of American origin.
-The hybrid, which was created by accident, was given the scientific name Fragaria x ananassa to indicate that it is a hybrid by origin, and refer to its distinctive aroma and flavor of the pineapple (ananassa).
+The hybrid, which was created by accident, was given the scientific name Fragaria x ananassa, which indicates that it is a hybrid and has a distinctive aroma and flavor similar to that of the pineapple (ananassa).

-But in 2003, some Dutch farmers decided to combine their efforts to save the threatened species and to reintroduce it to France for commercial purposes.
+Consequently, the species began to disappear nearly to the point of extinction.
+In 2003, however, a group of Dutch farmers decided to join together in an effort to save the threatened species and reintroduce it in France for commercial purposes.